2 Active & Interactive Audiences in Participatory Culture

 As he has had more conversations with likeminded others, Jenkins has continued to tweak the terminology.
 In 2019, he clarified further:

-“Participatory culture refers to a culture in which large numbers of people from all walks of life have the capacity to produce and share media with each other, often responding critically to the products of mass media, and often circulating what they create fluidly across a range of different niche publics”[10]
+“Participatory culture refers to a culture in which large numbers of people from all walks of life have the capacity to produce and share media with each other, often responding critically to the products of mass media, and often circulating what they create fluidly across a range of different niche publics[12]

 Within this definition, we see the emphasis upon “publics” rather than audiences.
 This can get confusing even though it need not be.
-As Jenkins notes, digitally networked audiences (and fan communities) are doing what audiences have always done: “assessing and interpreting pre‐existing media representations or advocating for alternatives.”[11]
+As Jenkins notes, digitally networked audiences (and fan communities) are doing what audiences have always done: “assessing and interpreting pre‐existing media representations or advocating for alternatives.”[13]
 But through networked media, this engagement is not just with media texts (and producers), but with each other.
 And this engagement takes place in public.
-Participatory culture is not a private phenomenon.
-This engagement tends to take place through diffused media more than just mass media[12] and thus we tend to see not just different audiences gathering around different texts, but different publics too.
-Just as there is no simple mass public to correspond with mass media anymore, there is no unified public sphere.[13]
-Along with the democratization impulse implied by participatory culture comes a decentralizing tendency as we examine fan-audiences that have also become decentralized.[14]
+One can determine basic distinctions between audiences and publics: While both are united for a particular purpose or around a common goal, “audiences come together not to do something but to experience something. … The type of experience most frequently sought by audiences, then, is an entertainment experience.”[14]

+To be clear, there is no one public sphere anymore, but certain smash hits and mega texts transcend fandoms and become the subject matter of wider media-talk and public discussion.
+A lot of the time, however, publics might organize and still be niche-publics, focused on the common but narrow interests of a group.
+So the “public sphere” is really a series of overlapping smaller publics (focusing their pro- and anti- energy on different phenomena), all of which are formed out of people who are audiences for some thing or other![20]
+Along with the democratization impulse implied by participatory culture comes a decentralizing tendency as we examine fan-audiences that have also become decentralized.[21]
 No matter what, though, participatory culture is not an elite undertaking.
 Participatory culture carries with it the kernel of emancipatory thinking, exploring opportunities for knowledge production by grassroots communities who, frustrated by top-down hierarchies, exploit digital tools to express bottom-up forms of power.
 This can take many forms.
 Henry Jenkins sees “taking selfies (or participating in online forums, regardless of the topics) as ‘ordinary’ forms of participatory culture.”
-Emphasizing that it need not be limited to subcultures, he suggests that “it would certainly include more routine practices like taking selfies, though to be participatory these activities have to involve meaningful connections to some larger community (even if only the cohort of classmates at the local school).[15]
+Emphasizing that it need not be limited to subcultures, he suggests that “it would certainly include more routine practices like taking selfies, though to be participatory these activities have to involve meaningful connections to some larger community (even if only the cohort of classmates at the local school).[22]
 So, I might suggest that giving more information to Netflix’s algorithm via a thumbs up after having enjoyed some of its programming does not count as (meaningful) participation whereas giving a thumbs up to a friend after viewing their content in one’s news feed does.
 Even such minor interaction is minimally participatory, though, compared to more obvious forms of interaction where one’s activity has the power to bring about substantive change.

 And that idea of power is key.
 The Netflix thumbs-up has the power to maybe alter your own individual habits.
 The thumbs-up on someone’s personal update has the power to influence them and their day (even if it’s just by providing a momentary dopamine bump).
 The power to alter people’s thinking or behaviour is huge, and the power to change the way platforms alter people’s thinking or behaviour is even more radical.
 All of these are ways of participating in the system of media and cultural power even if not all of these moves have the same power.
 It’s easy to get lost in an argument about what constitutes “real” participation (is it authentic or fake…).
 The point is that participation is relational.